Texts in Conversation

 Ancient Near East

-If a succeeding ruler considers my words, which I have written in this my inscription, if he do not annul my law, nor corrupt my words, nor change my monument, then may Shamash lengthen that king's reign, as he has that of me, the king of righteousness, that he may reign in righteousness over his subjects.
-If this ruler do not esteem my words, which I have written in my inscription, if he despise my curses, and fear not the curse of God, if he destroy the law which I have given, corrupt my words, change my monument, efface my name, write his name there, or on account of the curses commission another so to do, that man, whether king or ruler, patesi, or commoner, no matter what he be, may the great God (Anu), the Father of the gods, who has ordered my rule, withdraw from him the glory of royalty, break his scepter, curse his destiny.
-May Bel, the lord, who fixes destiny, whose command can not be altered, who has made my kingdom great, order a rebellion which his hand can not control; may he let the wind of the overthrow of his habitation blow, may he ordain the years of his rule in groaning, years of scarcity, years of famine, darkness without light, death with seeing eyes be fated to him; may he (Bel) order with his potent mouth the destruction of his city, the dispersion of his subjects, the cutting off of his rule, the complete extinction of his name and memory from the land.
+If a future ruler heeds my words, which I have written on my inscription, and does not annul my law, corrupt my words, or alter my monument, then may Shamash lengthen that king's reign as he has lengthened mine, the king of righteousness, so that he may rule his subjects in righteousness.
+If this ruler does not value my words, despises my curses, does not fear the curse of the gods, abolishes the law I have given, corrupts my words, alters my monument, erases my name and writes his own name there, or because of the curses orders someone else to do so, then may the great god Anu, the father of the gods, who ordained my rule, take from that man the glory of royalty, whether he is a king, a lord, a governor, or a commoner, break his scepter, and curse his destiny.
+May Bel, the lord who fixes destiny, whose command cannot be altered, who has made my kingdom great, stir up against him a rebellion that his hand cannot control.
+May he let the wind of the overthrow of his dwelling blow; may he decree for him years of groaning in his rule, years of scarcity, years of famine, darkness without light, and death with seeing eyes.
+May Bel order with his mighty mouth the destruction of his city, the scattering of his subjects, the cutting off of his rule, and the complete erasure of his name and memory from the land.

 Date: 1750 B.C.E. (based on scholarly estimates)